samsquire/ideas4/README.md

 # 120. Cancellation trees

 IntelliJ is very laggy software.
 It doesn't execute processes on different threads but in the GUI rendering thread.
-As a result it lags while creating intelligence suggestions.
+As a result it lags while creating intellisense suggestions.

 I propose a GUI framework that uses register loop to create full cancellation trees that can be cancelled when the user does something to invalidate the GUI state.
 This means you can abort any action on the computer.

 # 121. Spreadgrid

+# 122.

 # incomplete ideas